Mercedes A-Class Saloon Review 2025: Price, specs & boot space

 All A-Class Saloons come with two screens, one for the instruments – replacing the conventional analogue binnacle – and one for the infotainment.
 But what size they are depends on your trim choice, with SE, Sport, Sport Executive, AMG Line Executive getting a rather modest-looking 7-inch instrument display.

 The larger screen isn’t just prettier to look at, it also includes augmented sat-nav directions that are transposed onto an image of the road ahead on the screen.
-It looks cooler than anything any other car offers but also makes following directions significantly easier.
-Thankfully, Mercedes latest MBUX operating system comes as standard.
-In all it powers a 100W stereo with DAB, with dual Bluetooth interface, hard drive navigation and live traffic info (free for three years) it also having Hey Mercedes voice activation.
+It looks cooler than anything any other car offers, but also makes following directions significantly easier.
+Thankfully, Mercedes' latest MBUX operating system comes as standard.
+In all, it powers a 100W stereo with DAB, with dual Bluetooth interface, hard drive navigation and live traffic info (free for three years), it also has Hey Mercedes voice activation.

 What’s a little bit disappointing is that Apple CarPlay and Android Auto are only standard on trims containing Executive or Premium in their names.
-To get that in anything else, you’ll need to add the Executive Pack, which bundles CarPlay or Android Auto in with Parking Assist, wireless phone charging, electrically folding mirrors and that larger 10.25-inch central multimedia display.
+To get that in anything else, the Executive Pack is needed, which bundles CarPlay or Android Auto in with Parking Assist, wireless phone charging, electrically folding mirrors and that larger 10.25-inch central multimedia display.

-The AMG A35 4Matic comes with the larger central screen as standard, it also coming with an excellent 590W Burmester stereo if you opt for the A35 4Matic Premium Plus model.
+The AMG A35 4Matic comes with the larger central screen as standard, it also comes with an excellent 590W Burmester stereo if you opt for the A35 4Matic Premium Plus model.

 Even if that’s not an issue, then the perception of space is a bit less back there, because of the proximity of the window in comparison to its hatchback relation.
 It is fine for kids but a squeeze for taller adults.